byuitechops/for-the-strength-of-developers/Handbook/6. Templates/01_ProjectCaptureDoc.md

 Explain key terms/words, words that may be unfamiliar to a new hire.

 Good:
-    Brother John Doe has a repetative task that takes 15 clicks to complete, and he is hoping that we can knock that down to two or three clicks.
+    Brother John Doe has a repetitive task that takes 15 clicks to complete, and he is hoping that we can knock that down to two or three clicks.
 It involves logging into Canvas, navigating to a specific course, and editing modules items when a certain criteria is met.
 He adds a message to the beginning of every module item, which is the same from module to module.
 The criteria is that the module item title must start with the letter "A".
 He wants it to be a Puppeteer tool, so that he and his students can perform this task with their normal Canvas login authentication.
 However, it would likely be easier to train him and his students on how to create an Auth Token, so that is something to discuss with him further.

 Poor:
     Brother John Doe needs a Puppeteer tool to help his students to work faster.